-1. 96 PVDF-bottomed-well plates are first treated with 35% ethanol and then coated with anti-IFN γ and anti-IL-2 capture antibodies the capture antibodies.

-2. Cells are incubated in the presence of the antigen.
-Upon stimulation they release cytokines which bind to
+1. 96 PVDF-bottomed-well plates are first treated Capture with 35% ethanol and then coated with anti-IFN γ and Antibodies anti-IL-2 capture antibodies Cell Stimulation Released 2.
+Cells are incubated in the presence of the antigen.
+Cytokines Upon stimulation they release cytokines which bind to the capture antibodies.
+Detection Antibodies P Colour 3.
+Anti-IFN_Y-FITC and anti-IL-2 biotin detection substrates antibodies are added and bind to the captured cytokines 4.
+Detection antibodies are in turn bound by anti-FITC-HRP for IFNy and Streptavidin-AP for IL-2.

-Cell Stimulation

-Detection Antibodies

-3. Anti-IFN γ -FITC and anti-IL-2 biotin detection antibodies are added and bind to the captured cytokines

-Colour substrates

 5. Finally coloured spots are developed by separate incubations with first AEC and then BCIP/NBT substrate buffers.
-Cells producing IFN γ give red/brownish spots while those producing IL-2 give blue/purple spots.
+Cells producing IFNy give red/brownish spots while those producing IL-2 give blue/purple spots.